bollow/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 ability to define **computed fields**.

 Computed fields are a special type of field whose value are derived through programmatic computation rather than stored directly in the database.
-The servers computes these values on the fly whenever the field is accessed.
+The server computes these values on the fly whenever the field is accessed.
 This makes computed fields highly convenient for tasks such as displaying calculation results in views, automating repetitive processes, or assisting users during data entry.